Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos

 where $v_\mathrm{rel}$ is the relative velocity of DM particles and $\rho$ is the relevant density for the scattering.
 Accurate modelling of the self-interactions requires $t_\mathrm{scatter} \ll t_\mathrm{relax}$.
 This is particularly relevant for simulations with a small cross-section that are run for a long time.
-This is mainly a challenge for low-mass objects as they have a small dynamic time scale.
-Setting Eq.~\ref{eq:t_relax} equal to Eq.~\ref{eq:t_scat}, we can derive a lower limit on the cross-sections that tells us where we can distinguish between the SIDM effects and the numerical error from modelling the gravitational interactions.
+This is mainly a challenge for low-mass objects as they have a small dynamic timescale.
+Setting Eq.~\eqref{eq:t_relax} equal to Eq.~\eqref{eq:t_scat}, we can derive a lower limit on the cross-sections that tells us where we can distinguish between the SIDM effects and the numerical error from modelling the gravitational interactions.
 This lower limit is given by

 where $M$ is the mass of the system and $R$ its radius.
 For every meaningful SIDM simulation $\sigma/m \gg (\sigma/m)_{N-\mathrm{body}}$ should hold.
 Interestingly $(\sigma/m)_{N-\mathrm{body}}$ is decreasing with increasing density.
 This is a consequence of $t_\mathrm{scatter}$ decreasing faster with increasing density than $t_\mathrm{relax}$ does.
 An implication of this is that the gravitational time step criterion in the late collapse phases is not sufficient but a SIDM time step criterion as used in many simulation codes is necessary to ensure that the time step is small enough.
-For the NFW halo we have simulated ($M = 1.2 \times 10^{11} \, \mathrm{M_\odot}$, $R=136.5 \,\mathrm{kpc}$), Eq.~\ref{eq:sigma_nbody} implies a cross-section per mass of $\approx 0.8 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ for the inner region where we measure the central density and $\approx 0.04 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ for the region within $r_s$.
-Note, the relaxation time for the region where we measure the central density is $\approx 0.1 \, \mathrm{Gyr}$.
-Thus it is not surprising that a small density core forms in the simulation with collisionless DM (see upper panel of Fig.~\ref{fig:cdm_vs_sidm}).
-For constraining SIDM models it is typically not required to be able to model systems for longer than a Hubble time.
-So only on this timescale, do the numerical errors need to be kept significantly smaller than the effect that is investigated.
-However, given that the dynamic time scale (see Eq.~\ref{eq:t_dynamic}) in the collapsing region becomes extremely small this is not of great help.
+For the NFW halo, we simulated ($M = 1.2 \times 10^{11} \, \mathrm{M_\odot}$, $R=136.5 \,\mathrm{kpc}$), Eq.~\eqref{eq:sigma_nbody} implies a cross-section per mass of $\approx 0.8 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ for the inner region where we measured the central density and $\approx 0.04 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ for the region within $r_s$.
+We note that the relaxation time for the region where we have measured the central density is $\approx 0.1 \, \mathrm{Gyr}$.
+Thus, it is not surprising that a small density core forms in the simulation with collisionless DM (see upper panel of Fig.~\ref{fig:cdm_vs_sidm}).
+For constraining SIDM models, it is not typically required that we model systems for longer than a Hubble time.
+So, it is only on this particular timescale that the numerical errors need to be kept significantly smaller than the effect that is investigated.
+However, given that the dynamic timescale (see Eq.~\ref{eq:t_dynamic}) in the collapsing region becomes extremely small, this is not especially useful.